Heat networks regulation: authorisation and regulatory oversight

 Before you give us your views

-You’ll need to read the full details in the Audit chapter of the consultation (PDF).
+You’ll need to read the full details in the Audit chapter of the consultation (PDF, opens in a new window).